good-bill-hunting/political_parser/readme.md

 ## Project Plan:
 1. Acquire data from govinfo.gov's api.
-2. Prepare data by dropping nulls (one row), cleaning and lemmitizing the text.
+2. Prepare data by dropping nulls (one row), cleaning and lemmatizing the text.
 3. Explore the words each party uses.
-4. Modeling using XGBoost, Decision Tree, Randome Forest, KNN and Logistic Regression.
+4. Modeling using XGBoost, Decision Tree, Random Forest, KNN and Logistic Regression.
     - The accuracy will be the baseline we use for this project.